-Price was relatively constant from 2007/08 to 2011/12, with a small dip in price in the 2013/14 season.
+The implicit price2 was relatively constant from 2007/08 to 2011/12, with a small dip in price in the 2013/14 season.
 Over the past decade, price has been steadily increasing.
+However, in the 2020/2021 the implicit price dropped to a 6-year low.

 Source: DFO Logbooks - multiple years, Shellfish Stock Assessments, quota is from Appendices of previous IFMPs.
+Note: 2020/2021 data is preliminary and subject to change.

-3.3.2.
+4.3.2.
 Processing and Exporting

-Green Sea Urchins are harvested for their reproductive organs (gonad) or "roe."
+Green Sea Urchins are harvested for their reproductive organs (gonad) or "roe".
 The average annual wholesale value of Green Sea Urchins processed in BC between 2017 and 2019 was \$2.5 million, representing an average value-added of \$1.24 million per year over the landed value (BC SYIR, multiple years).